bipulsingh126/Uberclone/Frontend/README.md

 ## Overview

-This project is a React application built with Vite, providing a minimal setup for developing a web application with modern features like Hot Module Replacement (HMR) and ESLint rules.
+This project is a React application built with Vite, implementing an Uber-like interface with separate authentication flows for users and captains (drivers).

 ## Project Structure

 - **src/**: Contains all the source code for the application.
   - **pages/**: Contains the main pages of the application.
+    - **Home.jsx**: Landing page with Uber branding
-    - **UserLogin.jsx**: The login page for users.
+    - **UserLogin.jsx**: Login page for passengers
-    - **Home.jsx**: The home page that welcomes users.
+    - **UserSignup.jsx**: Registration page for new passengers
+    - **CaptainLogin.jsx**: Login page for drivers/captains

 ## Getting Started